Signup for our emails

 imperiled marine species under the Endangered Species Act (read the

 in the American West.
 WildEarth Guardians uses a variety of tools, including championing policy change, public education, and litigation, to return wolves to the heart of the American West.
 These charismatic canids were eradicated from the American West by the mid-1900s at the behest of the livestock industry.
 Science now tells us that wolves are critical to the health of the landscapes that they inhabit.
 In the Southern Rocky Mountains, we are working to initiate the recovery of gray wolves.
 In the Gila Bioregion of southwestern New Mexico and southeastern Arizona, the Mexican wolf faces extinction in the wild for the second time because of rampant illegal killings and government removals of “problem” animals who are simply struggling to survive and raise their families.
 We strive to ensure that Mexican wolves flourish in the face of intolerance and fear.
-Check out WildEarth Guardians' Wolf Den to find out what you can do.
 For the kids, be sure to also look at our Kid’s Corner for fun projects and ongoing wolf education.